Limmen/csle/docs/_docs/installing.md

 ### Installing the Management System
-The management system consists of monitoring systems (i.e. Grafana, Prometheus, Node exporter, and cAdvisor) and the web application that implements the web interface, which is based on `node.js`.
+The management system consists of monitoring systems (i.e., Grafana, Prometheus, Node exporter, and cAdvisor) and the web application that implements the web interface, which is based on `node.js`.
 Hence, installing the management system corresponds to installing these services and applications.